svaarala/duktape/doc/memory-management.rst

 * A finalizer should not be able to terminate any threads in the active call stack, in particular the thread which triggered a finalization or the finalizer thread (if these are different).

-Finalizer thread selection is currently not optimal; there are several
-approaches:

-* The thread triggering mark-and-sweep is not a good thread for finalization, as it may be from a different conceptual virtual machine, and may thus have a different global context (global object) than where the finalized object was created.

-* A heap-level dedicated finalizer thread has a similar problem: the finalizer will run in a different global context than where the finalized object was created.

 Voluntary mark-and-sweep interval
 =================================